Time Blocking: Process of Arranging your Tasks

 Inspiration from this comment “What is important is seldom urgent, and what is urgent is seldom important” traced back to Dwight Eisenhower 34th president of the United States.

-Eisenhower Matrix or Urgent-Important Matrix helps you decide on and priority of tasks by there urgency and importance.
+Eisenhower Matrix or Urgent-Important Matrix helps you decide on and priority of tasks by their urgency and importance.
 Enabling you to identify less urgent and important tasks which you could delegate or not do at all.

 Stephen Covey adapted this method in The 7 Habits of Highly Effective People helps you make quick decisions.